CHILDHOOD RESCUE

 The family headed to a shelter with the clothes on their backs.
 They were among 86,000 people who were all displaced after their homes were destroyed.

-“Boys and girls aged five or six can name every type of bomb by its sound, but sometimes can barely write their name having missed out on an education.
-We must stop the war before it is too late.”
+“Boys and girls aged five or six can name every type of bomb by its sound, but sometimes can barely write their name having missed out on an education.”

 - Johan Mooij, World Vision Syria Response Director.